On this page

 Control of case

 There is no specific treatment for measles.
-Treatment is supportive, with particular attention to the possible complications of measles, particularly pneumonia and encephalitis.
+Treatment is supportive or aimed at managing complications of measles.

-The department actively investigates all suspected measles cases to confirm the diagnosis, to identify the source of infection, to identify other cases, and to identify and protect susceptible contacts in the community.
+The Department of Health investigates all suspected cases of measles to confirm the diagnosis and follows up confirmed cases to investigate the source of infection, identify other cases, identify and protect susceptible contacts, and prevent onward transmission in the community.

 Control of contacts

-The department will trace and manage susceptible community contacts of cases.
+The Department of Health will trace and manage susceptible community contacts of cases.
 Identifying and protecting susceptible contacts exposed in healthcare institutions, such as medical practices or emergency departments, is the responsibility of the individual institution.

 Contacts include (in priority order for prophylaxis):

-- all work colleagues of the case who share the same work area
+• All work colleagues of the case who share the same work area or communal facilities.

-For others who cannot be individually identified but who may have been present in the general area where the case was known to be (for example, in cinemas, shopping centres, aircraft and restaurants) consideration should be given to the need to provide notices or media messages informing them of their possible exposure.
+Contacts who cannot be individually identified but who may have been present in the general area where the case was known to be (for example, in cinemas, shopping centres, aircraft, airport transit lounges, trains and restaurants) may be notified of their exposure through public messaging, media or other communication.

 A person considered susceptible to measles is someone who cannot provide acceptable presumptive evidence of immunity to measles.
 A person can be considered to have acceptable presumptive evidence of immunity to measles if they meet one of the following criteria:

-- people born during or since 1966 who have documented evidence of receiving 2 doses of a measles-containing vaccine when both doses have been given at ≥ 12 months of age and at least 4 weeks apart (unless serological evidence indicates otherwise)
+• people born during or after 1966 who have documented evidence of receiving 2 doses of a measles-containing vaccine with both doses given at ≥ 12 months of age and at least 4 weeks apart (unless serological evidence indicates otherwise)

 Susceptible contacts should be provided with either MMR vaccine or normal human immunoglobulin (NHIG) according to: